vl4ds/Documentation/smartapp-developers-guide/anatomy-and-life-cycle-of-a-smartapp.rst

 SmartApp Structure
 ------------------

-SmartApps currently take the form of a single `Groovy <http://groovy.codehaus.org/>`__ script.
+SmartApps take the form of a single `Groovy <http://groovy.codehaus.org/>`__ script.
-It the future we plan to support other languages and reusable modules, but for now each SmartApp is a single Groovy file.
-A typical SmartApp script is composed of four sections, its *Definition*, *Preferences*, *Predefined Callbacks*, and *Event Handlers* sections.
-There is also a *Mappings* section that's required for cloud-connected SmartApps that will be described later.
+A typical SmartApp script is composed of four
+sections: *Definition*, *Preferences*, *Predefined Callbacks*, and *Event Handlers*.
+There is also a *Mappings* section that is required for cloud-connected SmartApps that will be described later.

 .. image:: ../img/smartapps/demo-app.png
     :class: with-border